buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 chapter-number: "03"
 title: "Information Architecture ≠"
 layout: chapter
-opening-text: "<p class='text--warning'><strong>This is draft content.</strong> I’m working on this chapter as we speak (6 September), I’ll be releasing it section by section over the next few days.</p>
+opening-text: "<p class='text--warning'><strong>This is draft content.</strong> I’m working on this chapter as we speak (11 September), I’ll be releasing it section by section over the next few days.</p>

+<p class='text--warning'><strong>Unfortunately, my neatly organised schedule hit a huge detour over the last 2-3 weeks.
+My father-in-law ended up in hospital after having a stroke and, for obvious reasons, I’m afraid I had to pause work on the book to put family first.</p>

-<p class='text--warning'><strong>Unfortunately, I had a family crisis over the last 2–3 weeks and had to pause writing.</strong> Thankfully, the family member who was very ill is doing better, so I’m back to writing, I’m just a little further behind than I’d hoped to be.</p>
+<p class='text--warning'><strong>Thankfully, he is doing better so I’m back to writing, I’m just a little further behind than I’d hoped to be.
+With a few early mornings and late nights, I hope to get back on track and have this chapter finished soon.</p>

 <p>In this chapter <strong>I’ll level up the complexity a little</strong>.
 I’ll take the idea of components that I explored in Chapter 2 and develop it to explore the creation of <strong>patterns: reusable solutions to user interface problems that occur frequently</strong>.</p>